Chapter 8:

 The guard’s eyes widened.

-“Oh sorry.
-I-I… didn’t know… you’re a Chosen One.”
+“Oh… sorry.
+I-I… didn’t know.
+You’re a Chosen One.”

-He quickly handed a badge to the boy.
+He handed Rei a badge quickly.

 “Here’s number sixty.
 You may pass.”